berops/culture/Golang.md

 # Pointers

-There are no C++ style pointer arithmetic in Go.
+There are no C++ style pointer arithmetics in Go.
 However, the Go standard library does have an unsafe package that lets you do some low-level operations on data structures.

-The zero value for a pointer is nil.

-NB nil is also the zero value for slices, maps, and functions - all implemented with pointers (as are channels and interfaces).
+The zero value for a pointer is nil, which is also the zero value for slices, maps, and functions - all implemented with pointers (as are channels and interfaces).

 **Reference/address operator**
 ```go